w84death/p1xel-editor/README.md

 5. Use the visible nine-slot tile map for quick access.
 RMB on a slot opens the library to swap it.
 6. Open **MAP EDITOR** to stamp tiles, fill regions, and place sprites.
 7. Switch map banks to edit each biome map; the matching palette bank is selected automatically.
+8. Use `F1`–`F4` to switch between four project files.
+Keep one slot as your main work, another for variations, and another as a sketch pad for experiments.
-8. Use `COPY PIX` / `PASTE PIX` to transfer the selected tile/sprite’s 8×8 pixel pattern without changing palette assignments.
+9. Use `COPY PIX` / `PASTE PIX` to transfer the selected tile/sprite’s 8×8 pixel pattern without changing palette assignments.
-9. In-game, mirror this workflow by selecting the palette bank before loading/rendering the related map/sprites.
+10. In-game, mirror this workflow by selecting the palette bank before loading/rendering the related map/sprites.
-10. Save regularly; the editor writes to `art_data.p1x`.
+11. Save regularly; the editor writes to the active `art_data-f*.p1x` slot file.

 ## Current limitations